Latin Summer Language Program

 Pedagogy and Approach

 The second half of the program focuses on translation of original Latin texts, primarily from the Classical period, in both poetry and prose.
 In addition, you’ll practice reading unprepared passages at sight, composing your own Latin, and reading poetry in meter.
-There will also be evening sessions during both halves of the program, which will offer both a review of the day’s material and provide opportunities for students to work one-on-one with an instructor.
+During both halves of the program there will also be evening sessions, which will offer a review of the day’s material and provide opportunities for students to work one-on-one with an instructor.